hisschemoller/video-3d-physics/README.md

 ```

 ## Crop video with the crop filter.
-out_w and out_h are width and height of the output rectangle.
+out_w and out_h are width and height of the output rectangle.<br>
-out_x and out_y are the left top corner of the output rectangle.
+out_x and out_y are the left top corner of the output rectangle.<br>

 ```
-ffmpeg -i input.avi -filter:v "crop=out_w:out_h:out_x:out_y" output.avi
+ffmpeg -i input.avi -filter:v "crop=out_w:out_h:out_x:out_y" output.avi<br>
 ```

 ## Chromakey, replace greenscreen with transparency in PNG's.
-chromakey=color:similarity:blend
+chromakey=color:similarity:blend<br>

+* **color**
+  * The color which will be replaced with transparency.
+* **similarity**
+  * Similarity percentage with the key color.
+  * 0.01 matches only the exact key color, while 1.0 matches everything.
+* **blend**
+  * Blend percentage.
+  * 0.0 makes pixels either fully transparent, or not transparent at all.

+Higher values result in semi-transparent pixels, with a higher transparency the more similar the pixels color is to the key color.

 ```
 ffmpeg -i input.mp4 -vf "chromakey=0x00ff00:0.3:0.2" frame_%05d.png